renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/installation/bitbucket.md

 ## Run as a Bitbucket Pipeline

-You can use the Bitbucket Pipeline system to run PR-Action on every pull request open or update.
+You can use the Bitbucket Pipeline system to run PR-Insight on every pull request open or update.

 1. Add the following file in your repository bitbucket_pipelines.yml